Spicks and Specks (TV series): Other specials

-2018 one-off reunion
+2018 one-off reunion special

 On 27 August 2018, it was announced that the show would return for a one-off hour-long special as part of the ABC's "Ausmusic" month.
 Confirmed as panellists were award-winning rapper Adam Briggs, singer/songwriter Ricki-Lee Coulter and comedians Frank Woodley and Denise Scott, plus a line-up of famous guests to lend their musical talents and knowledge.

 The one-hour special aired on 4 November, with a repeat airing on ABC Comedy on 10 November.
 Guests included Adalita, Vika and Linda Bull, Troy Cassar-Daley, Kate Ceberano, Murray Cook, Paul Dempsey, Antoinette Halloran, Guido Hatzis, Kram, Angie Hart, Kate Miller-Heidke, Lindsay McDougall, Luke McGregor, Russell Morris, Montaigne, Pseudo Echo, Josh Pyke, Ruel, Eskimo Joe's Kav Temperley, Tripod, Cal Wilson, Ross Wilson.
 The show was dedicated to long time regular guest Richard Gill, who had died a week before the special went to air.
 It ranked #1 nationally with 1.36 million viewers.